 Prior to his appointment as dean, Dr. Cutietta had a successful career as a musician and researcher.
-He was director of the School of Music and Dance at the University of Arizona and held faculty positions at Kent State and Montana State universities.
+A bass guitar player since he was a pre-teen, he has performed and composed music for television and movies.
+Before coming to USC, he was director of the School of Music and Dance at the University of Arizona and held faculty positions at Kent State and Montana State universities.

 - D.Ed., Pennsylvania State University